-1. The Program Coordinator will take meeting notes on the Additional Notes page.
-If the Program Coordinator is not available, the special education teacher or related service provider will take the notes.

-- 2. If Parents agree, Parents will need to sign "I agree to waive the requirement of a ten day calendar interval before an initial or change in placement occurs" and parents signs and dates the bottom of the Notice of Conference Recommendations Page. - 3.
+- 1. The Program Coordinator will take meeting notes on the Additional Notes page.
+If the Program Coordinator is not available, the special education teacher or related service provider will take the notes. - 2.
+If Parents agree, Parents will need to sign "I agree to waive the requirement of a ten day calendar interval before an initial or change in placement occurs" and parents signs and dates the bottom of the Notice of Conference Recommendations Page. - 3.
 If the Parents do not agree, check the "I do not agree to waive the requirement of a ten day calendar interval before an initial or change in placement occurs" and parents signs and dates the bottom of the Notice of Conference Recommendations Page.
 Special Education Teacher will contact Program Coordinator immediately. - 4.
-Special Education Teacher will - a) review the IEP to ensure its accuracy - b) make a copy of the IEP for the parent (parents must leave with a copy of the IEP - c) make a copy for themselves - d) place original in the students temporary file (located in the school office) - e) ensured signed documents are uploaded into EmbraceIEP - 5.
-After the meeting has been held the Special Education Teacher will: 1) ensure notes are entered, 2) ensure changes discussed at the meeting are reflected in EmbraceIEP, 3) click the "Submit IEP" button, and 4) send in a change sheet to MSSE.
+Special Education Teacher will - a) review the IEP to ensure its accuracy - b) make a copy of the IEP for the parent (parents must leave with a copy of the IEP - c) make a copy for themselves - d) place original in the students temporary file (located in the school office)

+- e) ensure signed documents are uploaded into EmbraceIEP - After the meeting has been held the Special Education Teacher will: 1) ensure notes are entered, 2) ensure changes discussed at the meeting are reflected in EmbraceIEP, and 3) click the "Submit IEP" button.
 Once the "Submit IEP" has been reviewed by your Mid-State Secretary the IEP will be locked (archived).

-Steps to Follow when Dismissing a Primary or Secondary Related Service:
+Steps to Follow when Dismissing a Primary or Secondary Service (S/L, PT, VI, HI):